 Meanwhile, sane Americans are left to wonder when the island of Guam will capsize, as Rep. Hank Johnson (D-GA) once warned.
 It is a marvel that unemployment is so low in the United States when Nancy Pelosi (D-CA) – while promoting Obama’s economic stimulus package in 2009 – said, “Every month that we do not have an economic recovery package 500 million Americans lose their jobs.”

 The list of examples of politicians making verbal errors or flat-out saying something utterly ridiculous goes on and on.
 Is Trump’s “Tim Apple” remark worthy of a chuckle on Twitter?
 Perhaps, for those who maintain it was a gaffe; the media – as usual – made it into a virtual constitutional crisis because, well, it was Trump.
 So, answer this, esteemed journalists of America: Are verbal gaffes by politicians important, and, if so, should you not give all of them equal attention?

 It seems that everyone in the United States, except journalists themselves, recognizes that the legacy media have lost the trust of the people.
 The reasons are obvious: the media’s collective refusal to report the news from a balanced perspective and its obsession with petty criticisms of politicians and other individuals whose political view they dislike.
 These journalists need a wake-up call if they are ever to recover even a thin veneer of professionalism and integrity.
-Perhaps a trip to that warehouse in Area 51 is in order.We value your comments!
-Please weigh in on our comment section below.
+Perhaps a trip to that warehouse in Area 51 is in order.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com